centreon/centreon-plugins/README.md

+# centreon-plugins
+“centreon-plugins” is a free and open source project to monitor systems.
+The project can be used with Centreon and all monitoring softwares compatible with Nagios plugins.

-Read 'docs/user/guide.rst' for help or go to http://documentation.centreon.com/docs/centreon-plugins/en/latest/
+For more information or help, please read 'docs/user/guide.rst' or go to http://documentation.centreon.com/docs/centreon-plugins/en/latest/